Punch Imlach: Controversy in Toronto

 Imlach offered Sittler to the Sabres in return for Perreault, but was turned down.
-He rejected an offer from the Philadelphia Flyers who were said to be willing to trade Rick MacLeish and André Dupont for Sittler.
-In March 1980, after Floyd Smith was injured in a car accident and acting coach Dick Duff led the team to two lopsided defeats, Imlach named himself as coach.
-Imlach was able to get the Leafs to squeak into the playoffs, albeit with a record five games under .500—the first of 13 straight seasons without a winning record.
-Imlach named assistant Joe Crozier as his successor after the season.
+He also rejected an offer from the Philadelphia Flyers who were said to be willing to trade Rick MacLeish and André Dupont for Sittler.
+In March 1980, after Floyd Smith was injured in a car accident and acting coach Dick Duff led the team to two lopsided defeats, Imlach named himself as coach, though it would actually be assistant coach Joe Crozier who would direct the team from behind the bench for their last ten regular season games.
+Imlach and Crozier were able to get the Leafs to squeak into the playoffs, albeit with a record five games under .500—the first of 13 straight seasons without a winning record.
+Imlach named Crozier as his full-time successor after the season.

 It looked like the Leafs were ready to accept an offer for Sittler from the Quebec Nordiques when Imlach had another heart attack in August 1980.
 Ballard used the opportunity to name himself acting general manager and hold talks with Sittler, and the two agreed that Sittler would return to the team as captain for the 1980–81 season.
-Ballard also signed Börje Salming to a new contract with terms that Imlach had refused to offer.
+Ballard also signed defenceman Börje Salming to a new contract with terms that Imlach had refused to offer.
 Before the end of 1981, Imlach was back running the Leafs as general manager.

 During the Leafs' training camp in September 1981, Imlach suffered a third heart attack, which was followed by quadruple bypass surgery at Toronto General Hospital.
 Ballard became interim manager and told the media that Imlach's poor health meant that "he's through as general manager."
 Imlach was never officially fired, but when he tried to return to work in November, he found that his parking spot at Maple Leaf Gardens had been reassigned and Gerry McNamara had been made acting general manager.
 Imlach never returned to work and his contract was allowed to expire.

-He suffered a fourth heart attack in November 1985 at a casino while on vacation in Las Vegas and died after a fifth heart attack in Toronto on December 1, 1987 at the age of 69.
+He suffered a fourth heart attack in November 1985 and died after a fifth heart attack in Toronto on December 1, 1987, at the age of 69.
 Over his career, Imlach amassed a coaching record of 423 wins, 373 losses and 163 ties to go along with four Stanley Cups.
-His 365 wins with the Leafs are still the best in franchise history.
+His 365 wins with the Leafs are still the most in franchise history.
 He was inducted into the Hockey Hall of Fame as a builder in 1984.